denhamparry/talks/2020/01/PubConfLDN/README.md

 ## Ideas

+* Playing the conference game
 * The game of speaking at conferences
   * [NDC London 2019](https://www.youtube.com/watch?v=si44LvcgXwU)
   * NDC London 2020 - Stand next to a derelict building
+* May as well apply for diversity scolarships
+  * Once offered one for being Welsh
+  * Too many hot, young, talented (with a good sense of humour) Welsh guys in tech
+* Having to deal with rejection
+  * Been used to it from a young age
+  * Chat up line selling Super Mario for the Gameboy to a girl I fancied when I was 10
+  * Who else in here has learned to deal with rejection?
 * The game with recruiters
 * Product Managers
   * [Snatch Games](https://youtu.be/PKbJp62jnmw?t=70)